Transparency

 Taxation on Interest Payments

-In Germany, the interest generated income from saving accounts is subject to the Withholding Tax.
-Essentially, this means that 25% of the interest payments you receive will be taxed.
-However, there’s an exemption in place: if your interest income for the year is less than €1000 (or €2,000 for married couples), you won’t need to pay any Withholding Tax on that amount.
+In Germany, interest generated from savings accounts is subject to capital gains tax.
+The base withholding tax is 25%, but solidarity surcharge and, where applicable, church tax can increase the effective tax burden.
+However, there is an exemption in place: if your investment income for the year is less than €1,000 for single taxpayers or €2,000 for married couples filing jointly, you do not need to pay tax on that amount.
 Only the income that exceeds this threshold is taxable.

 When you have a savings account with a German bank, the bank handles the deduction of this tax automatically.
-If you’d like the bank to consider your tax allowance automatically, you can provide them with a tax exemption order, known in German as “Freistellungsauftrag”.
+If you’d like the bank to consider your tax allowance automatically, you can provide them with a tax exemption order, known in German as Freistellungsauftrag.

 Best Savings Accounts in Germany